Civil Litigation

 Breach of contract is likely among the most common legal suits in today's courts because they can potentially impact any aspect of any business.
 Having strong contracts in place is imperative to help ensure successful transactions yet conflicts still happen and breach of contract can result.
 Knowing your rights, options and legal remedies can make dealing with a breach of contract a little less painful.

+Oral agreements are also considered contracts.
 While it is always preferred to have a written contract when negotiating with another party, verbal contracts do exist and are legally enforceable in Texas.
 There are exceptions where contracts must be in writing, including real estate transactions, creation of wills and trusts, marriage, and a few other areas.
 Yet in many other instances, if they meet necessary legal requirements, verbal contracts are acceptable.
 In order to be valid, an oral contract must have the following essential elements: an offer, an acceptance of the offer, a meeting of minds (i.e., both parties must have understood the agreement in the same perspective), and consideration (each party must receive something of value in exchange for something else).

 Collecting on Civil Judgements.